 Breaking Addictions to Cigarettes or Other Drugs

 Acupuncture has also shown success with other addictions.
-In a two-month study, more than half of the alcoholics who received acupuncture remained sober, compared to just 3 percent of those who received “sham” acupuncture, in which needles were inserted at non-acupuncture points.
+In a 2-month study, over half of the alcoholics who received acupuncture stayed sober, compared to only 3% of those with sham acupuncture at non-acupuncture points.

 For a testimonial regarding acupuncture as a smoking cessation aid, consider the judge who administers the Drug Court program in Miami-Dade County.
-He smoked several packs of cigarettes a day for 35 years until ten years ago, when he imposed the same intensive program on himself that he had required for convicted felons.
-After two weeks, he quit for good.
+He smoked several packs of cigarettes a day for 35 years until 10 years ago, when he imposed the same intensive program on himself that he had required for convicted felons.
+After 2 weeks, he quit for good.

 Dr. Liu recommends a simple acupuncture protocol: a few needles in the ears and wrists once a week for 30 minutes.